szabgab/tech-talks/technical-leadership-and-empowered-teams.md

-# Emily Bache: Technical Leadership and Empowered Teams
+# Technical Leadership and Empowered Teams - Emily Bache

 On productivity, skill-transfer, high-performance organizations, pair and mob-programming.